Home » Democracy

 #CallBulgaria: Backwards to the Future or On the Train of Unkept Promises

-On 26th March Bulgarians are electing their parlament members.
-Convened earlier than originally scheduled, as a consequence of the prime-minister Boyko Borisov’s resignation, the elections are preceded by a campaign tha... (more)
+On 26th March, Bulgarians are electing their parliament members.
+Convened earlier than originally scheduled, as a consequence of prime minister Boyko Borisov’s resignation, the elections are preceded by a campaign that h... (more)

 Budapest: A Beauty With a Dark Past